honzukka/texture-synthesis-pytorch/README.md

 ## How can I generate my own texture?

 * **CPU Version:** Inside the project folder, run `conda env create -f environment_cpu.yml` to create a Conda environment with all the dependencies.
 It is recommended to run this command as administrator.
+Activate the environment by running `conda activate texture_synthesis_cpu`.
 * **GPU Version:** Inside the project folder, run `conda env create -f environment_gpu.yml` to create a Conda environment with all the dependencies.
 It is recommended to run this command as administrator.
 Feel free to modify the `cudatoolkit` version in the `.yml` file, so that it corresponds to your CUDA version.
+Activate the environment by running `conda activate texture_synthesis_gpu`.
 * Run `python synthesis.py` for a run with default arguments.
 This will generate a pebble texture similar to [this one](img/output_pebbles.png).
 * Run `python synthesis.py -h` to see how you can choose your own input textures and tweak the optimizer settings.